wbkd/trello-tresor/README.md

 With *Tresor* you can use Trello as a redactional UI and content managment system.
 It will transform a Trello list into a set of static JSON files ready to be served as an API for a static website.

+## Why ?

+This is a tool to build your next [JAMstack](https://jamstack.org/) project, allowing your codebase to be entirely **static** and **serverless**, but also has the advantages of a content management system, as your site will be **automatically updated** when the content changes.
+A static files codebase can be entirely hosted on a CDN, reducing infrastructure costs and increasing performance and availability.

+Trello offers a very **simple** UI and a well designed API, with all necessary features to manage the content behind a small static website, a blog or a single page application:
+- Markdown support
+- Attachments: files upload, render images in different resolutions and render thumbnails
+- Labels: can be used as tags or categories
+- Members: can be used to assign an entry to an author
+- Emoji support !
+- ...

 ## How it works ?

 Tresor reads the Trello API and saves the results locally as static JSON files, in a folder structure that allows to consume the data as HTTP API endpoints.